 Place the meat in the center of a well-greased baking dish or pan.

 Marinate the Meat

-- In a separate bowl whisk the yogurt until smooth and then mix it with the paste you just made (above).
+In a separate bowl whisk the yogurt until smooth and then mix it with the paste you just made.

-- Cling wrap the baking dish and refrigerate for 24 hours.
+Cover the baking dish with plastic wrap or foil and refrigerate for 24 hours.

 Roast the Lamb